prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 **Content-Aware Layout**

-Content-aware layout enables designers to quickly create and edit common design elements without a lot of tedious work.
-We can add group padding coupled with responsive resize, to take this capability even further.
+Content-aware layout enables designers to quickly create and edit common design elements without a lot of tedious step.
+We can add group padding coupled with responsive resize.

 <YouTube
   title="Content-Aware Layout"